Back to blog

 Compliance Impact

-Compliance frameworks treat end-of-life software as a control gap:
+Compliance frameworks treat end-of-life software as a control gap.
+The frontend security compliance guide covers each framework's specific requirements in detail:

 Note